-At our centers:
+At our Addison center:

 - We use disposable diapers only.
 We do not use cloth diapers, even upon request.
 We may make exceptions based on medical necessity documented to our satisfaction. - Children with diapers are checked every two hours and diapers are changed as needed.
 Both the staff's and the child's hands are washed after every diaper change/toileting using appropriate handwashing techniques.
 All surfaces used for diapering are disinfected before and after each use. - Toilet training requires the family's cooperation and enforcement at home. - Toilet training will begin when appropriate and according to the child's age and stage of development.
-We will respond to your child's interest in such training and in accordance to parent's plan. - Parents are asked to share their toilet training expectations with the staff to ensure consistency for the child.
+We will respond to your child's interest in such training and in accordance with the parents' plan. - Parents are asked to share their toilet training expectations with the staff to ensure consistency for the child. - Parents provide diapers and wipes